wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 *Presented by* Word of Warning *+* Contact *as Works Ahead 2020*

 #### Summary
-A work-in-progress for performance, adapted for live streaming.<br>As darkness falls…<br>A lo-fi solo symphony of relentless movement and words about being a white son.<br>A sun of of power and privilege, a son of divorce and addiction.
+A work-in-progress for performance, adapted for live streaming.<br>As darkness falls…<br>A lo-fi solo symphony of relentless movement and words about being a white son.<br>A sun of power and privilege, a son of divorce and addiction.

 #### Location
 When: Friday 22 May 2020, 9pm.<br>&nbsp;(N.B.
 Rescheduled from 21+22 May at NIAMOS.)
 Where: live streamed online.
-How to watch: book your free space on <a href="http://URL" target="_blank">Eventbrite</a>, donations welcome to our <a href="http://URL" target="_blank">PayPal</a>.
+How to watch: book your free space on <a href="http://URL" target="_blank">Eventbrite</a>, donations welcome via <a href="http://URL" target="_blank">PayPal</a>.

 #### Access
 Age Advisory: parental/guardian discretion.<br>Content Warnings: none.<br>Duration: *approximately* 30 minutes.<br>Features: live spoken English + movement.<br>For specific age + access information please get in touch by emailing <mailto:info@habmcr.org>.